Derived category of projectivizations and flops: Abstract

 \section{Abstract}

-In this paper, we first show a projectivization formula for the derived category $D^b_{\rm coh} (\mathbb{P}(\mathscr{E}))$, where $\mathscr{E}$ is a coherent sheaf on a regular scheme which locally admits two-step resolutions.
-Second, we show that ``flop--flop=twist" results hold for flops obtained by two different Springer-type resolutions of a determinantal hypersurface.
-As a consequence this gives higher dimensional examples of flops presenting perverse schobers proposed by Bondal--Kapranov--Schechtman \cite{KS, BKS}.
-Applications to symmetric powers of curves, Abel--Jacobi maps and $\Theta$-flops following Toda \cite{Tod2} are also discussed.
+We prove a generalization of Orlov's projectivization formula for the derived category $D^b_{\rm coh} (\mathbb{P}(\mathscr{E}))$, where $\mathscr{E}$ does not need to be a vector bundle; Instead, $\sE$ is a coherent sheaf which locally admits two-step resolutions.
+As a special case, this also gives Orlov's generalized universal hyperplane section formula.
+As applications, (i) we obtain a blowup formula for blowup along codimension two Cohen-Macaulay subschemes, (ii) we obtain new ``flop-flop=twist" results for a large class of flops obtained by crepant resolutions of degeneracy loci.
+As another consequence, this gives a perverse schober on C. (iii) we give applications of above results to symmetric powers of curves and $\Theta$-flops, following Toda \cite{Tod2}.